 Oligonucleotide use in gene expression studies

-A fairly recent example of novel oligonucleotide use is as molecular barcode probes.
+A fairly recent example of novel oligonucleotide use is as molecular barcode probes in gene expression profiling.
 Exemplified by NanoString’s nCounter® Pro Analysis System molecular barcode technology, these probes identify and quantify target transcripts in the absence of any enzymatic steps such as seen in PCR.
 Instead, an elegant hybridization protocol was developed to allow highly specific annealing in multiple types of samples for subsequent characterization.

 Particularly useful in gene expression studies, the multipart probes used by nCounter Pro utilize DNA and RNA oligos.